 For the most part, he wears a hood, and the face under it which is finally revealed is the nightmare work of the makeup department.

-Among faces that are fair to gaze on is that of supporting actress Sally Geeson, who plays the surgeon’s buxom serving wench.
+Among faces that are fair to gaze on is that of supporting actress Sally Geeson (pictured at right), who plays the surgeon’s buxom serving wench.

 The Oblong Box was Vincent Price’s sixth film based on a story by Edgar Allan Poe made by American International.